azat-co/practicalnode/chapter6/chapter6.md

     if (!user) return res.render('login', {error: 'Incorrect email&password combination.'})
 ```

-If the program has made it thus far (avoided a lot of `return` statements previously), we can authenticate the user as administrator thus enabling the authentication and the `auth` (authorization) method:
+If the program has made it thus far (avoiding a lot of `return` statements prior), we can authenticate the user as administrator, thus enabling the authentication and the `auth` (authorization) method:

 ```js
     req.session.user = user